 - Substance use and abuse

 - Prevention of child sexual abuse, exploitation, and human trafficking

 - Awareness of the benefits of sexual abstinence as the expected standard and the consequences of teenage pregnancy

 - Teen dating violence

 Health Education Related Rule Information

 In November 2020, the State Board of Education updated the Required Instruction Rule (6A-1.094124) to include the three rules related to health education.
 The new reporting procedure includes a requirement to use the online Florida Required Instruction Reporting Portal available at https://flrequiredinstruction.org.
 By December 1, 2020, district plans for the three health topics of 1) mental and emotional health, 2) substance use and abuse and 3) child trafficking prevention must be submitted using the portal.
 Use of the portal does not affect the content districts are required to submit, only the method.
 Plans are still required to be posted on district webpages, but the requirement to submit to the department via email has been removed and replaced by the portal.
 The memorandum regarding this update sent from Chancellor Jacob Oliva on November 20, 2020 is linked here.

 Florida Standards for Health Education

-The Florida Standards for Health Education are based upon established health behavior theories, models, and evidence-based research, as well as "best practices."
-The revised NGSSS for Health Education yielded the reformatted eight standards in K-12 progression and adopted the following corresponding National Health Education Skills and corresponding standards:
+The Florida Standards for Health Education are based upon established health behavior theories, models, and evidence-based research, as well as best practices.
+Florida’s Health Education standards include the following:

 - Florida State Statute 1003.41 - Sunshine State Standards